 We cut to Black Adam ripping open the wall to Sivana’s lab.
 Atom Smasher frees Black Adam.
 Atom Smasher tells Black Adam that the JSA will take him into custody and keep him safe.
 Black Adam retorts that he will not stay in the JSA’s custody.
 That the ones who orchestrated the murder of his family still breathe and justice must be had.

-Atom Smasher asks about the justice for all the men, women and children that were killed in Bailya?
+Atom Smasher asks about justice for all the men, women, and children that were killed in Bailya?
 Atom Smasher says that it couldn’t have been Black Adam that killed them.
-That is must have been the Horseman in Bailya that did it.
+That must have been the Horseman in Bailya that did it.

 That if Black Adam killed all those people then he could never go back to Kahndaq.
 He could never protect his people.
 Atom Smasher begs Black Adam to tell him that it wasn’t Black Adam who killed those people.
 Black Adam responds that they wanted a war and that he is going to bring it to them.
 Black Adam powers up and streaks off into the air.

 It is fun seeing how all these different plotlines in 52 all hook into each other.
-The writers did an excellent job of taking the plotlines involving the Great Ten, Chang Tzu’s Science Squad, Intergang and the Black Marvel Family and merged them together for a wonderfully satisfying conclusion.
-That is proof of excellent plotting and nice long term vision on part of the writers.
+The writers did an excellent job of taking the plotlines involving the Great Ten, Chang Tzu’s Science Squad, Intergang, and the Black Marvel Family and merging them together for a wonderfully satisfying conclusion.
+That is proof of excellent plotting and a nice long-term vision on part of the writers.